AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 #### Applicant

 An applicant in HMHero represents an individual that applied for a job at your company.
-HMHero tracks various attributes of an applicant.
-Compulsory attributes would include their name, phone number, address and email.

-The following are the attributes stored for each `Applicant`
-* Name
-* Phone Number
-* Address
-* Email
-* Application Date
-* Interview Date
-* Notes

-Applicants are unique by name and phone number and are case sensitive.
-This means you cannot add two or more applicants of the same name and phone number.

 [Back to Table of Contents](#table-of-contents)